cfengine/documentation/examples.markdown

   "libraries/cfengine_stdlib.cf",
 };
 ```
-This is necessary, since any cfengine_stdlib.cf is already included
+This is necessary, since cfengine_stdlib.cf is already included
 in the inputs section of the master policy.